matforest/pod-template/README.md

 An opinionated template for creating a Pod with the following features:

-- Git as the source control management system
+- Git as the source control management system.
-- Clean folder structure
+- Clean folder structure.
 - Project generation
-- MIT license
+- MIT license.
 - Testing as a standard
 - Turnkey access to Travis CI
-- Also supports Carthage

 ## Getting started